Leaside Home Sales Statistics for January 2026 by Jethro Seymour Top Midtown Toronto Real Estate Broker

 - Invest in staging, photography, and strong marketing

-- Remember: overpricing by even 10% can cost 60+ days and significant dollars
+- Remember: overpricing can cost you months on market and significant dollars in reductions

 Key Takeaways